ImaneBenHassine/Income-Prediction-and-Deploy-with-Django/README.md

 - backend/server/server/urls.py : the URL declarations for this Django project; a “table of contents” of the                                    Django-powered site
 - backend/server/server/wsgi.py : an entry-point for WSGI-compatible web servers to serve the project.

-## Buil Machine Learning algorithms
+## Build Machine Learning algorithms

 There will be 3 steps in this level :
 - setup Jupyter notebook